elpetrou/herring_whole_genome_sequencing/Markdown/Part3.AlignToGenome.md

-# Align the sequences to Atlantic Herring genome using Bowtie 2
+# Align the sequences to Atlantic Herring genome using Bowtie2

+[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#adding-to-path) is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.

 ## Download latest version of Atlantic herring genome from NCBI